shadow30812/riemann/docs/README.md

 * **Advanced Tab Controls:** Context menus on tabs allow users to quickly *Duplicate Tab*, *Close Tabs to the Right*, or *Close Other Tabs* to declutter the workspace.
 * **Drag-and-Drop:** Documents can be opened instantly by dragging and dropping PDF files directly anywhere over the application's title bar.
 * **Mute Tab Audio:** Individual web or document tabs can be muted directly from the tab bar, silencing noisy web pages without interrupting Riemann's dedicated focus audio engine or system volume.
+* **Session Restoration:** Automatically remembers and reopens your active tabs (both PDFs and websites) across application restarts.
+* **Advanced Drag-and-Drop:** Robust tab reordering and the ability to open documents instantly by dragging and dropping PDF files directly over the tab bar.

 ---